 Need a sample Human Resources generalist cover letter?
-This sample cover letter follows recommended best practices.
+This sample cover letter follows the recommended best practices.
 It connects the special qualifications of the applicant with the most important requirements listed in the job posting.

-Whether you are emailing or mailing your application, use business letter style to format the cover letter so that it appears professional.
+Whether you are emailing or mailing your application, use a business letter style to format the cover letter so that it appears professional.
 In an online application, you will paste this letter into any available space that is open for comments and additions.

 When you are writing the letter, make sure that your cover letter has the keywords from the job posting.
 In an online application, this is how employers frequently find qualified applicants.

-Additionally, I have covered the general must-dos and guidelines needed to write an effective cover letter in my sample HR manager's cover letter and in why cover letters should matter to employers.
+Additionally, general must-dos and guidelines needed to write an effective cover letter are covered in the sample HR manager's cover letter and in why cover letters should matter to employers.
 You'll want to take a look at both resources before writing your own cover letters.

 Sample Cover Letter to Apply for an HR Generalist Job

-This is a sample cover letter to apply for the position of HR generalist.
+This is a sample cover letter to apply for the position of an HR generalist.
 Download the HR generalist cover letter template (compatible with Google Docs and Word Online) or see below for more examples.